joshmoran/weather_app-back_end/README.md

 # 1. Getting started with the project
 To successfully run the program, please follow these steps:
-1. rename 'env-template' to '.env'
+1. rename 'env-template.txt' to '.env'
 2. Edit and change the 'env' file to the desired values
    - Port = which port should the weather backend run on
    - API Key = The API key for OpenWeather to get weather updates